-The purpose of this PIN is to clarify the definition of the "Practice Consortium" priority setting for Regional Extension Centers (RECs) participating in the Health Information Technology Extension Program: Regional Centers Cooperative Agreement Program.
-The Office of the National Coordinator for Health Information Technology (ONC) believes that the Practice Consortium priority setting category as currently described remains unnecessarily ambiguous, does not adequately reflect the collaborative arrangements of primary care providers and small group practices in local communities, and consequently needs further clarification.
+The purpose of this Program Information Notice (PIN) is to clarify the definition of the "other underserved setting" priority setting for Regional Extension Centers (RECs) participating in the Health Information Technology Extension Program: Regional Centers Cooperative Agreement Program.
+The Office of the National Coordinator for Health Information Technology (ONC) believes that the "other underserved setting" priority setting category as currently described remains unnecessarily ambiguous and, consequently, needs further clarification.

-Each Regional Extension Center which enters into a cooperative agreement with ONC to support priority primary-care providers who seek to implement electronic health record (EHR) technology and achieve meaningful use needs to establish a policy defining "Practice Consortium."
+Each Regional Extension Center which enters into a cooperative agreement with ONC to support priority primary-care providers who seek to implement electronic health record (EHR) technology and achieve meaningful use needs to establish a policy defining "other underserved settings" priority setting.
 In order to ensure consistency and that the policy is aligned with the HITECH Act and the Funding Opportunity Announcement, a REC Project Officer will approve and sign the policy.